FahadAbdulQayyum/book-review-platform/README.md

 Ensure you have Node.js and npm installed.
 The project uses Vite for fast builds and hot module replacement, along with TypeScript for static typing.

+## Working Of Project

+There are whole journey provided in the form on iamges in this project's root directory named as Screenshoots.

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.
 Ensure that your code adheres to the existing style and passes all linting checks.